SylvainCatillon/MacGyverMaze/README.md

 If you reach the exit without the items, you die.

 # Getting started
-Use the requirment.txt to install the needed package
+Use the requirment.txt to install the needed package:
->pip install -r requirements.txt
+'pip install -r requirements.txt'

 # Config
 You can change variables in config.py to change the config: